Home Building Dispute Lawyers in Sydney

 If you are concerned with the manner in which a job is progressing, or if you are unsatisfied with the quality of the work done by your builder, before committing to a course of action it is generally worthwhile to seek advice on your prospects of obtaining compensation.

 As even a minor renovation can cost a great deal of money, it is worth protecting your investment to the greatest extent possible.
 Our role is to lay out all your options in a clear and jargon-free way, so that you can make the best-informed decision possible.

 Homeowners have a guarantee that few litigants have: home owners warranty insurance.
 This is an insurance policy that sits behind (almost) every home building job.
 If the builder has breached statutory warranties, the homeowner will be able to recover damages for those breaches, whether the builder remains solvent or not.

 There are certain decisions that an aggrieved homeowner may need to make that can be very consequential.
 Whether to terminate a contract.
 Whether to commence proceedings.
 Whether to try and negotiate a way out of a contract.
-We can give you clear advice on these points that will empower you to make the best decision.
+Our home building dispute lawyers can give you clear advice on these points that will empower you to make the best decision.